Guarinov/applied-hands-on-computer-vision/Assignment-2/README.md

 # CILP Assessment: Multimodal Learning

-This project explores multimodal machine learning using a synthetically generated dataset from **NVIDIA Omniverse**.
-The dataset consists of simple geometric objects—**cubes** and **spheres**—captured through two sensing modalities: RGB images and 2D LiDAR projections.
-The primary task is **binary classification** of object shape, leveraging complementary information from both modalities.

-The workflow across the notebooks includes:
+This project explores multimodal machine learning using a synthetic dataset from **NVIDIA Omniverse**, consisting of simple geometric objects—**cubes** and **spheres**—captured as RGB images and 2D LiDAR projections.
+The main task is **binary classification** of object shape using complementary information from both modalities.
+The workflow includes:

 1. **Dataset Exploration and Preparation:**
-   - Construction of a **FiftyOne dataset** from the RGB and LiDAR images in `data/assessment/`.
+   - Build a **FiftyOne dataset** from the RGB and LiDAR images in `data/assessment/`.
-   - Alignment of RGB and LiDAR modalities by converting LiDAR beams to Cartesian coordinates and grouping paired samples.
+   - Align modalities by converting LiDAR beams to Cartesian coordinates and grouping paired samples.
-   - Creation of reproducible training and validation splits (30% validation), stored as `.json` for consistent use in subsequent experiments.
+   - Create reproducible splits: **20% validation**, with a `.json` storing **30% of the original data** for consistency across notebooks.
-   - Basic dataset statistics and visual inspection using the FiftyOne App.
+   - Compute dataset statistics and visually inspect samples using FiftyOne.

 2. **Multimodal Fusion Experiments:**
-   - Evaluation of **late fusion** (combining modalities at a later stage) and **intermediate fusion** (combining intermediate feature representations).
+   - Evaluate **late fusion** (combine modalities at a later stage) and **intermediate fusion** (combine intermediate features).
-   - Comparison of fusion strategies and architectural variants to identify the most effective model design.
+   - Compare fusion strategies and architectural variants to identify optimal designs.

 3. **Ablation Studies:**
-   - Investigation of **convolutional downsampling strategies** in the `Embedder` network (`Strided Convolution` vs `Max Pooling`).
+   - Analyze **convolutional downsampling** in the `Embedder` network (`Strided Convolution` vs `Max Pooling`).
-   - Analysis of performance impact on classification accuracy, model complexity, and training efficiency.
+   - Measure effects on accuracy, model size, and training efficiency.

 4. **Cross-Modal Fine-Tuning (CILP):**
-   - Contrastive pretraining between RGB and LiDAR embeddings using a CLIP-like approach (`EfficientCILPModel`).
+   - Contrastive pretraining of RGB and LiDAR embeddings using a CLIP-like approach (`EfficientCILPModel`).
-   - Cross-modal projection from RGB to LiDAR embedding space.
-   - Fine-tuning of the combined pipeline to maximize RGB input accuracy relative to a LiDAR-only baseline.
+   - Project RGB embeddings into LiDAR space and fine-tune the pipeline to maximize RGB accuracy.

-This repository provides the full pipeline, including **data preparation**, **multimodal model training**, **fusion strategy evaluation**, and **cross-modal projection and fine-tuning**, serving as a hands-on benchmark for multimodal learning research.
+This repository provides the full pipeline—**data preparation, multimodal training, fusion evaluation, and cross-modal fine-tuning**—as a hands-on benchmark for multimodal learning research.

 ## 🐍 Setup Guide: Micromamba Environment